fltk/fltk/README.abi-version.txt

 (2) CMake + make
 ----------------

 	FLTK 1.3.4 contains experimental CMake support.
 This is known to be incomplete, but you can use it for test builds.
-It "almost works" in many cases, but it is not yet "officially supported".
+It "almost works" in many cases, but it is not yet officially supported.
 Use on your own risk.

 	Use CMake to build the Makefile's and run 'make'.
 To configure the